brandontrabucco/on_policy/README.md

 # On Policy Hierarchal RL Algorithms

 This package implements on policy reinforcement learningthat supports training agents arranged in a graph structure.
 Two special cases are multi-agent rl and hierarchical rl.
+Have Fun! -Brandon

 # Installation